sitano/intellij-code-outline/README.md

  + (Fixed in 0.5) Code Outline panel is not always rendered when open file or tab
  + (Fixed in 0.5) Exceptions when pointing to not existing place in code
  + (Fixed in 0.5) Not current panel opened if not last tab selected when opening project
- - Windows jumps randomly when dragged when text too width
- - Resizing Code Outline panel consume a lot of CPU cause repainted every tick
+ + (Not a bug) Resizing Code Outline panel consume a lot of CPU cause repainted every tick.

- - Scale outline when it's too tall to fit
- - Plugin not deal well with deleting large amounts of text when file is too large

- - Rotate or wrap outline when toolwindow is moved to top or bottom
- - Use user's color settings for selection, background, etc
+   Repainting code is not regenerating img every scrollable area changed event occurred, but when resizing involves changes in visible empty area.
+It changes img height.
+This flow exists cause there is no scaling of rendered source.
+ + (Fixed in 0.5) Windows jumps randomly when dragged when text too width and horizontal offset.
+ - Visible region draws incorrectly when first and last line visible in editor are both folded
  - Problems when closing tab groups
- - Visible region draws incorrectly when first and last line visible in editor are both folded
  - Does not draw column-mode (rectangular) selection correctly
- - Hide folded code
- - Highlight highlighted regions
- - Show syntax coloring in outline
+ - Seeking in folding areas (unfold)

 IntelliJ IDEA debug note:
 -------------------------